-4) Identification of Provider Project to meet identified goals, including brief rationale for project choice and summary (including citations) of existing evidence showing that project can lead to improvement on goals of project.
+Includes a brief rationale for project choice and summary (including citations) of existing evidence showing that project can lead to improvement on goals of project.
 Logic models such as driver diagrams may be helpful to demonstrate how the elements of the project all contribute to the central goals.
-Further information will be provided in the detailed assessment provided in (5) and must include all relevant domains outlined in the Strategies Menu and Metrics.
+Further information will be provided in v.
+Performance Assessment

-5) Performance Assessment

-- a) Current community health needs (population demographics, types and numbers of providers and services, cost profile, designation as Health Professional Shortage Area, mortality and morbidity statistics, and health disparities): Population demographics should include those who are institutionalized as well as those involved in the criminal justice systems.
-The assessment will include a discussion of a designated list of public health concerns determined by the state, including behavioral health.
+- 1. Current community health needs (population demographics, types and numbers of providers and services, cost profile, designation as Health Professional Shortage Area, mortality and morbidity statistics, and health disparities).
+Population demographics reflecting community health needs should include those who are institutionalized as well as those involved in the criminal justice systems.
+The assessment will also include a discussion of a designated list of public health concerns determined by the state, including behavioral health.
 The selection of these concerns should be supported by baseline data on current performance on targeted health indicators and quality metrics.
-A review of the social determinates of health and assessment of disabilities consistent with Olmstead should also be included in such community assessment.
-Needs assessment should include a review of non-English languages spoken in the Performing Provider System catchment area to guide development of multi-language outreach and education material. - b) Evidence of regional planning including names of partners involved in the proposed project (in addition to any coalition members in the Performing Provider System in accordance with the process described in paragraph II.b above) Detailed analysis of issues causing poor performance in the project area.
-These must include assessment of patient co-morbidities, patient characteristics, social system support, system capacity for primary care and disease management, and institutional issues such as finances, confounders to health care system improvement including fragmentation of services, competition, and assessment of regional planning issues. - c) Comprehensive workforce strategy this strategy will identify all workforce implications - including employment levels, wages and benefits, and distribution of skills - and present a plan for how workers will be trained and deployed to meet

-- patient needs in the new delivery system based on the performance assessment of community health needs, and how the strengths of current workforce will be leveraged to the maximum degree possible under current state law and regulations. - d) Review of Financial stability A complete review of the financial condition of the PPS Lead provider, including a review of financial records and a narrative on the PPS plan to monitor the financial sustainability of all financially challenged safety net and public providers in the performing provider system. - e) Evidence of public input into the project including consumer engagement.
+A review of the social determinates of health and assessment of disabilities consistent with Olmstead should be included in such a community assessment as well.
+Needs assessment should include a review of non-English languages spoken in the PPS catchment area to guide development of multi-language outreach and education material. - 2.
+Evidence of regional planning including names of partners involved in the proposed project (in addition to any coalition members in the PPS in accordance with the process described in paragraph II.b above).
+The assessment will also include a detailed analysis of issues causing poor performance in the project area including but not limited to patient co-morbidities, patient characteristics, social system support, system capacity for primary care and disease management, and institutional issues such as finances, confounders to health care system improvement including fragmentation of services, competition, and assessment of regional planning issues. - 3.
+Comprehensive workforce strategy this strategy will identify all workforce implications including employment levels, wages and benefits, and distribution of skills and present a plan for how workers will be trained and deployed to meet patient needs in the new delivery system based on the performance assessment of community health needs, and how the strengths of current workforce will be leveraged to the maximum degree possible under current state law and regulations. - 4.
+Review of Financial stability A complete review of the financial condition of the PPS Lead provider, including a review of financial records and a narrative on the PPS plan to monitor the financial sustainability of all financially challenged safety net and public providers in the PPS. - 5.
+Evidence of public input into the project including consumer engagement.
 This should include documentation of collaboration with local departments of public health, public stakeholders and consumers.
 In addition, the provider will need to document how there will be ongoing engagement with the community stakeholders, including active participation in any regional health planning activities currently underway in their community.
 Applicants will need to include workers and their representatives in the planning and implementation of their overall project with particular emphasis on the comprehensive workforce strategy.
-The Performing Provider System must specifically include evidence of consumer engagement in their needs assessment and planning process.
-The state may require Performing Provider Systems to maintain a website including contact information, overview of public comment opportunities, results of public processes, application materials, and required reporting. - 6) Work Plan Development: In this section the provider will provide an initial high-level work plan in a state-approved format using the domains of milestones identified in the DSRIP Strategies Menu and Metrics. - i.
-Project progress milestones (Domain 1) - ii.
-System transformation and financial stability milestones (Domain 2) - iii.
-Clinical improvement milestones (Domain 3) - iv.
-Population-wide Milestones (Domain 4)
+The PPS must specifically include evidence of consumer engagement in their needs assessment and planning process.
+The state may require PPSs to maintain a website including contact information, overview of public comment opportunities, results of public processes, application materials, and required reporting.